pydanny/multiple-user-types-django/README.md

 Features a brief appearance by Audrey Feldroy, creator of Cookiecutter, https://djangopackages.org, co-author of Two Scoops of Django and Django Crash Course.

-You can see me code the whole video, but I frozen a few minutes in.
+You can see me code the whole video, but I freeze up a few minutes in.
 The content is still good though.

 Follow me:
 - Twitter: https://twitter.com/pydanny